 No. The acclaimed Mister Rogers documentary Won't You Be My Neighbor?, which premiered at the 2018 Sundance Film Festival, was not part of the basis for 2019's A Beautiful Day in the Neighborhood starring Tom Hanks.
 The documentary offers a much more comprehensive look at the life of Fred Rogers.

 No. In the film, Lloyd Vogel (Matthew Rhys) and his patient wife Andrea (Susan Kelechi Watson) have a newborn baby.
 While researching the A Beautiful Day in the Neighborhood true story, we discovered that the real-life journalist and his wife did not have a newborn child.
 Tom Junod does credit Fred Rogers with giving his wife Janet and him the courage to adopt their daughter.
 However, that encouragement came during his last conversation with Fred Rogers (after the events in the movie), at which time he and his wife began the adoption process. -The Atlantic

 Fred Rogers' faith in God is integral to understanding who he was, yet it's mostly absent from the film.
 "Fred's faith in God was unshakable," says journalist Tom Junod, "and so was his faith in goodness itself."
 Junod, who loosely inspired Matthew Rhys character, says that Rogers was more overtly religious in his emails than he was in person or on his TV show, the latter of which almost lacked the mention of God entirely.
 In real life, Rogers was an ordained Presbyterian minister. -The Atlantic

 Yes.
 It was an "enduring" friendship that lasted from the moment they met in 1998 until Rogers death in 2003.
 Tom Junod indeed found himself opening up to Fred Rogers, asking him his "deepest and most troubling questions."
 They exchanged no fewer than 70 emails during the first year of their friendship alone.
 Rogers mostly wrote about faith, closing each email by telling Junod that he kept him in his thoughts and prayers.
 "And, I guess you know, each morning I pray for you; I really do." -The Atlantic

-Dive deeper into the A Beautiful Day in the Neighborhood true story by watching Fred Rogers testify before Congress in the video below as he attempts to secure $20 million in funding for PBS.
+Dive deeper into the A Beautiful Day in the Neighborhood true story by watching Fred Rogers testify before Congress in the video below, as he attempts to secure $20 million in federal funding for PBS.
 Then view a trailer for the Fred Rogers documentary Won't You Be My Neighbor?